TonyBUK/AoC/2016/Day02/readme.md

 **Part 2**

 This is basically the same, but adds a wrinkle.
-The Keypad is no longer square.
-No problem, we'll make it square anyway, meaning:
+The Keypad is no longer a grid.
+No problem, we'll make it a grid anyway, meaning:

         1
       2 3 4